flaviusb/jewels/lessonplans.md

 Psychopathic hate power - don't use this, it is stupid.
 Brief aside about the Dark Stance.

+Grabbing training.

 Sinking Striking.

 The first simple form.

-Quick aside about the history of Taegukk, and how it snakeified into Taekwondo.
+(We did not cover this) Quick aside about the history of Taegukk, and how it snakeified into Taekwondo.

 Explosive power.

-Body like a whip.
+(We did not cover this) Body like a whip.

-More Dragon Striking.
+(We did not cover this) More Dragon Striking.

 Hung Gar and Wing Chun Forearm exercises.